neomutt/flatcap-brain-dump/work-files/menu/spager/pfile.md

 # Layer Translation 2

 Generating L2 benefits from L1 having a cache
-Keep a cache per layer which generating only keep last layer's cache? raw text won't change, but other layers may introduce
+Keep a cache per Layer which generating only keep last Layer's cache? raw text won't change, but other Layers may introduce
-    config/configurable colours, functions, commands changes could affect layer and lower layers! plugins should scan text to see if they're needed, or NULL Does each plugin **need** a separate Layer?  maybe not What does each plugin **do**?
+    config/configurable colours, functions, commands changes could affect Layer and lower Layers! plugins should scan text to see if they're needed, or NULL Does each plugin **need** a separate Layer?  maybe not What does each plugin **do**?